Science, Biotechnology Laboratory Technician Major

 Additional Program Information

-PROGRAM OBJECTIVE: The associate degree in Science is designed for persons who plan to transfer to a four-year college or university in a major that requires a background in the natural or physical sciences and mathematics.
+PROGRAM OBJECTIVE: The Associate of Science degree is intended for students planning to transfer to a four-year college or university to complete a Bachelor of Science degree in the natural or physical sciences, mathematics, or computer science.

 The Biotech Laboratory Technician major is designed for persons to gain the knowledge and basic laboratory skills needed for entry-level employment as a laboratory technician in biotech or research laboratories.
 The opportunities for persons with expertise in this area are rapidly increasing.
 While this program prepares persons for immediate employment as a laboratory technician, it also includes courses in biology, chemistry, and mathematics needed for transfer into Bachelor’s degree programs, providing a pathway to further education and career advancement.